wbokhari/Node_Express/README.md

-# SS_Calculator
+# Node_Express

-This is a Social Security Calculator that calculates how different permutations and combinations affect social security compensation.
+This explains how to get basic setup of web server running with Express and Node

 # Instructions on how to run